davidrthorn/cross_reference/README.md

 We have now created a label for our graph, which should appear as a link (blue and underlined).

 We can now refer to our graph in the text.
 To do this, follow exactly the same steps, but use the reference code.
 This code is the first three letters of the label code.
-So for figures, the code is `#fig` and for tables it's `#tab`.
+So for equations, the code is `#equ`; for figures, it's `#fig`; for tables it's `#tab`.
 A reference to the graph called 'heights' would be a link with the url `#fig_heights`.

 ### Updating the document